 It’s about that time to start thinking about college for seniors in high school, or even those who don’t completely understand what they’ll be paying for this fall.
 College can be a stressful time, especially when it comes to the cost.
 So, you’re probably wondering, “ how much does college cost? ”

 TFC Title Loans knows a bit about how loans work, so we wanted to help you calculate what you’ll be paying for when you take out those loans for college.
-We also want to make the lives of our customers stress free, so we’ve even offered ideas on how to pay for it.
+We also want to make the lives of our customers stress-free, so we’ve even offered ideas on how to pay for it.
+So, how much does college cost?

 It also varies by major.
 If a student is majoring in the sciences, engineering, computing, pre-med, or fine arts, they will pay more than others.